BrendanGasparin/list-hacking-resources/README.md

 ## Certifications and Certificates
 If you want a job in offensive security as an ethical hacker/penetration tester, you're going to need some certificates and certifications.

+[CompTIA A+](https://www.comptia.org/certifications/a): While not specifically a cybersecurity certification, CompTIA's A+ certification is the industry standard entry-level certification for IT professionals, and demonstrates your knowledge of fundamental IT skills.
+It is ideal for people who need to learn the foundations of IT before embarking on further cybersecurity training.
 [Security+ from CompTIA Certification](https://www.comptia.org/certifications/security): COMPTIA's Security+ certification is a global certification that validates the skills and knowledge necessary to pursue a security career in IT.
 It is a highly recognised certification in the cybersecurity industry.
 [Offensive Security Certified Professional](https://learn.offsec.com/cybersecurity-certification-paths): This is a certification with a focus on penetration testing and security.
 OSCPs can execute real world penetration testing attacks, modify code for their own use, and develophave the mindset of penetration testers.